 This is a guest post by Emily Starbuck-Crone from Maiden Voyage Travel.

-When I went to Istanbul, the big historical sites—Blue Mosque, Hagia Sophia, the Grand Bazaar, and the Spice Market—blew me away.
+When I went to Istanbul, the big historical sites — the Blue Mosque, Hagia Sophia, Grand Bazaar, and Spice Market — blew me away.
 But I also wanted to find fun things to do that were less touristy.

 Don’t miss Istanbul’s major sites.
 But once you’ve done them, here are some lesser-known gems and activities to explore:

 Descend into the Basilica Cistern

 I walked on top of this ancient cavern for days without realizing it.
 After entering an unassuming doorway and climbing down a gloomy set of stairs, we ended up in an underground former water reservoir built in the sixth century.
 It’s filled with centuries-old columns and is dim, only eerily lit in shades of orange.
 Koi fish swim in the standing water, and you have to walk on wooden planks to get around.
 You can hear drips echoing, and there are two mysterious statues with the head of Medusa.
 It feels like you’re in a scary movie.